flyfishxu/WearOS-Toolbox-Translate/README.md

-# WearOS-Toolbox-Translate
+# WearOS-Toolbox Translation

+#### Introduction
-WearOS Toolbox translation contribution repository WearOS 工具箱翻译贡献仓库
+WearOS Toolbox Translation contribution repository

+#### How to make a contribution

+1. Fork this repository
+2. New Feat_xxx branch
+3. Push your code
+4. New a Pull Request